RHCSA/RHCSA.github.io/contents/03- Operate running systems/03- Interrupt the boot process in order to gain access to a system.md

+## 03- Interrupt the boot process in order to gain access to a system:

 The RHCSA exam topic **"Interrupt the boot process in order to gain access to a system"** is crucial for situations where you need to recover a system, reset forgotten passwords, or fix critical boot issues.
 You need to understand how to interrupt the boot process using the **GRUB bootloader** to gain privileged access (often root access) without requiring the system’s normal authentication process.

 This knowledge is essential for troubleshooting and recovering systems that cannot be accessed normally.